ClusterLLM: Large Language Models as a Guide for Text Clustering: Limitations

 \textbf{Reliance on pre-trained embedder.} To find the most informative data, we have to rely on a pre-trained embedder that can indicate the largest clustering assignment entropy.
 We hope that self-supervise triplets and LLM-predicted triplets can be combined to solve such an issue.

-\textbf{Computational cost for fine-tuning.} Our initial idea is to utilize constrained clustering which is a light-weight algorithm that only needs to be trained without small embedders.
+\textbf{Computational cost for fine-tuning.} Our initial idea is to utilize constrained clustering which is a light-weight algorithm that do not need to update small embedders.
 However, the inevitable unstable training will be heavily affected by the errors in LLM predictions.
 We make a comprise by introducing embedder into fine-tuning to temporarily solve the issue, but we hope to reduce the computational cost in a future work.

 \textbf{Sub-optimal performance on domain discovery.} We notice that on domain discovery datasets such as Massive(D) and CLINC(D), the performance is usually sub-optimal compared with original Instructor embedding.
-Furthermore, when using ground truth (for those triplets that have it), the performance is still not noticeably improved.
-We hypothesize that even though it is not a problem for most datasets, the triplets that do not have ground truth can affect performance on these specific datasets.
+We provide discussions on this issue in Appendix~\ref{sec:sub_optimal_domain}.